JimBell/DeepMirCut_Data/Dataset_Download_Scripts/README.md

 $ bash downloadSequenceData.sh
 ```

-Once the download is complete, the prepareInitialDataset.sh script can be used to prepare the deep-mir-cut dataset.
+Once the download is complete, prepareInitialDataset.sh can be used to prepare the deep-mir-cut dataset.

 ```sh
 $ bash prepareInitialDataset.sh